lxzhng/lxzhng.github.io/_pages/about.md

 What motivates me is a belief that humans beings are the coolest beings in this universe.

 Beyond philosophy, I have deep respect for music.
 Composers like Liszt, Rachmaninoff, and Scriabin seem to communicate things outside of the grasp of rational inquiry.
-I also like playing around with open-source software (I'm writing this in [Doom Emacs](https://github.com/doomemacs)) and doing graphic design work for anybody who needs it.
+I also like playing around with open-source software (I'm writing this in [Doom Emacs](https://github.com/doomemacs) using [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/)) and doing graphic design work for anybody who needs it.